WHERE IS HOT IN OCTOBER?

-The charming island of Gozo is a slightly calmer version of sister island Malta's resorts, offering stunning beaches and engrossing culture.
 Out of all the beaches in Gozo, Ir-Ramla il-Hamra stands out as the longest and sandiest with fine, reddish swathes to sink your toes into.
-It's a popular spot for winter sun holidays, where visitors can bronze on the soft sands and then take a dip in the azure waters - the Blue Hole is one of Gozo’s favoured diving and snorkelling spots if you fancy exploring the island's marine life a little closer - this is one of the most scenic parts of the coast, so have your camera to hand.
+The Blue Hole is one of Gozo’s favoured diving and snorkelling spots if you fancy exploring the island's marine life a little closer - plus it's one of the most scenic parts of the coast, so have your camera to hand.
 Comino is where you'll find the famous Blue Lagoon, a postcard-worthy sheltered cove sporting transparent waters ideal for snorkelling and swimming.

 AYIA NAPA, CYPRUS

 Thermometer says: You're sure to pick up a tan in Cyprus, with average temperatures reaching 22°C, it's the perfect place to relax on the beach or explore the lively town by night.

 Well known for its beautiful beaches and exciting nightlife, Ayia Napa is the perfect place to soak up some real sunshine this October.
 Despite being Cyprus' most popular party town, you'll find plenty more than just sun, sea and tequila here with an abundance of hidden gems to discover.
 Makronissos Beach is exceptionally stunning and remains relatively peaceful, as are the resort's Sea Caves.
 The panoramic views over the sea are amazing, so be sure to take your camera for fantastic photo opportunities.